RIDER: 3D RNA Inverse Design with Reinforcement Learning-Guided Diffusion: Related work

 \paragraph{RNA structure prediction.} Since experimentally determining RNA structures is labor-intensive and expensive, computational prediction methods have become indispensable~\citep{piao2017rna}.
 Early approaches such as RNAComposer~\citep{popenda2012automated} assembled structures from libraries of known fragments.
 More recently, deep learning has become dominant, leveraging statistical patterns learned from existing RNA structures.
 Representative examples include trRosettaRNA~\citep{wang2023trrosettarna}, DRFold~\citep{li2023integrating}, and RhoFold~\citep{shen2024accurate}.
 Although RNA structure prediction is essential, progress in RNA functionality and drug discovery ultimately depends on methods for designing novel sequences.
 Nonetheless, continued improvements in prediction methods are expected to further enhance the effectiveness of our design framework.

-\paragraph{Reinforcement learning for generative models.} Reinforcement Learning provides a framework for optimizing policies toward specific goals defined by reward functions and has been widely applied to solve dynamic decision-making problems.
-RL has achieved success in a range of highly challenging tasks, surpassing human expert performance in competitive games~\citep{vinyals2019grandmaster}, the game of Go~\citep{silver2017mastering}, and autonomous drone racing~\citep{kaufmann2023champion}.
+\paragraph{Reinforcement learning.} Reinforcement Learning provides a framework for optimizing policies toward specific goals defined by reward functions and has been widely applied to solve dynamic decision-making problems~\citep{mnih2015human, lillicrap2015continuous, rashid2020monotonic, hu2023mo}.
+RL has achieved remarkable success across a range of challenging domains, including competitive games and multi-agent environments~\citep{lowe2017multi, vinyals2019grandmaster}, Go~\citep{silver2016mastering, silver2017mastering}, robotic control~\citep{haarnoja2024learning, hu2024pa2d}, and autonomous drone racing~\citep{kaufmann2023champion}, with several systems attaining or surpassing human-expert performance.
 Recently, RL has been employed to fine-tune large language models to align their outputs with human intent~\citep{ouyang2022training, bai2022constitutional}, or to enhance reasoning abilities for solving complex mathematical and programming tasks~\citep{guo2025deepseek, wang2024enhancing}.
 In addition, recent works apply RL to fine-tune pretrained generative models, aligning them with human preferences or optimizing them for specific objectives~\citep{fan2023dpok, zhang2024large, black2024training}.
 For example, DDPO~\citep{black2024training} designs reward functions for text-to-image generation, enabling diffusion models to adapt toward targets such as image compressibility or aesthetic quality.